MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/prepare-windows-nodes-gmsa.md

 > Applies to: AKS on Azure Stack HCI, AKS runtime on Windows Server 2019 Datacenter

-You can configure a Windows container to run with a group Managed Service Account (gMSA) for non-domain joined containers to use AD Authentication.
+To use AD Authentication, you can configure a Windows container to run with a group Managed Service Account (gMSA) for non-domain joined containers.
 A [group Managed Service Account](https://docs.microsoft.com/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) is a special type of service account introduced in Windows Server 2012 that's designed to allow multiple computers to share an identity without having to know the password.
 Windows containers cannot be domain joined, but many Windows applications that run in Windows containers still need AD Authentication.

 > [!NOTE]
 > To learn how the Kubernetes community supports using gMSA with Windows containers, see [configuring gMSA](https://kubernetes.io/docs/tasks/configure-pod-container/configure-gmsa).